eth-educators/eth-docker/README.md

-# eth2-docker v0.01
+# eth2-docker v0.02
 Unofficial and experimental docker build instructions for eth2 clients

 Caveat:
 - The directory .eth2/lighthousevalidator-data needs to be chown'd to the UID of the lighthouse user.
-This is not currently automated, please run `sudo chown -R 10001:10001 .eth2` assuming default UID for the ligthhouse user.
+This is not currently automated, please run `sudo chown -R 10001:10001 .eth2` assuming default UID for the lighthouse and prysm user.
 This is a large TODO around secrets management.
 - There is no provision made at all for wallet management presently, or even wallet creation.
 This is the major TODO before this effort becomes generally useful.
 Validators are expected to fail startup because of this.